kolserdav/cache-changed/README.md

 [![Npm package dependents](https://badgen.net/npm/dependents/cache-changed)](https://npmjs.com/package/cache-changed)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/kolserdav/cache-changed/pulls)

 > The library uses only asynchronous operations where possible.
-Due to this, better performance is expected, but no error stack.
+Due to this, better performance is expected.
+But no error stack, so the library pass all errors to call method and you should add to your log `new Error().stack` as shown below.

 ## Installation